azad6026/nikpro-source/content/blog/important-tips-about-react-useeffect-hook-explained.md

 })
 ```

-Using useEffect hook efficiently coud be tricky and confusing.
-Using these simple yet useful tips will help kepp the code clean and simple.
+Using useEffect hook efficiently could be tricky and confusing.
+Using these simple yet useful tips will help keep the code clean and simple.
 Read more in depth about React hooks in the [React docs](https://reactjs.org/docs/hooks-effect.html).

 Thank you for reading.